Composers H to I

 Another emotive work, known by its subtitle Waves of Lake Balaton, it tells the sad tale of a fisherman. |

-Jenö Hubay (1858-1937) Album 1 Scčnes de la Csárda Nos.1, 3-5 for Violin & Piano |
+Jenö Hubay (1858-1937) Scčnes de la Csárda No.10 for Violin & Piano, Op.69 |

-This album contains all of the four works above from the Scčnes de la Csárda at an attractive price. |
+This album contains the first six of Hubay's Scčnes de la Csárda at an attractive price. |

 Jenö Hubay (1858-1937) Les joie melée aux larmes for Violin & Piano, Op.44 No.1 |